tock/tock/doc/courses/sensys/environment.md

 Kernels must be compiled from within the desired board's folder.
 For example, to compile for Hail instead you must first run `cd boards/hail/`.

-### Connect to a imix board
+### Connect to an imix board

+> #### One-Time Fixups
+>
-> On Linux, you might need to give your user access to the imix's serial port.
+> * On Linux, you might need to give your user access to the imix's serial port.
 >   If you are using the VM, this is already done for you.
 >   You can do this by adding a udev rule:
 >
 >       $ sudo bash -c "echo 'ATTRS{idVendor}==\"0403\", ATTRS{idProduct}==\"6015\", MODE=\"0666\"' > /etc/udev/rules.d/99-imix"
 >
 >   Afterwards, detach and re-attach the imix to reload the rule.
+>

-> With the virtual machine, you might need to attach the USB device to the
+> * With the virtual machine, you might need to attach the USB device to the
 >   VM.
 To do so, after plugging in imix, select in the VirtualBox/VMWare menu bar:
 >
->     Devices -> USB -> "??????"
-TODO
+>       Devices -> USB Devices -> imix IoT Module - TockOS
 >
 >   If this generates an error, often unplugging/replugging fixes it.
 You can also
 >   create a rule in the VM USB settings which will auto-attach the imix to the VM.

 To connect your development machine to the imix, connect them with a micro-USB cable.
-Any cable will do, but make sure you connect to the micro-USB port labeled 'debug' on the Imix. imix should come with ???? installed...
-TODO
+Any cable will do, but notice that there are two USB ports on the imix.
+Make sure you connect to the micro-USB port labeled 'debug' on the imix.
+The imix should come with `blink` and `c_hello` installed, which will blink the status LED and print `Hello World` on boot respectively.

 The imix board should appear as a regular serial device (e.g.
 `/dev/tty.usbserial-c098e5130006` on my Mac and `/dev/ttyUSB0` on my Linux box).